alces-software/clusterware-services/gridscheduler/docs/guides/05-run-jobs.md

  * `-l h_vmem=4g`:

    How much memory you will potentially want to use in this session;
-   the session will be terminated if you use more than you request
+   the session will be terminated if you use more than you request.
+Note that this request is per slot, so if you are requesting multiple slots/cores for your job, you should divide the total amount of memory you want to use by the number of slots you are requesting.

  * `-pe smp 2`: